The Best Luxury Train Journeys in Europe: 7 Trains Compared for 2026

 Al Andalus — Moorish Spain by rail

 Al Andalus is the least known of the European luxury trains outside Spain and arguably the most underrated.
-A six-night circuit through Andalusia — Seville, Córdoba, Granada, Ronda, Jerez, Cádiz — in restored 1920s carriages with en-suite cabins, a dining car, a lounge, and the particular quality of Spanish hospitality that operates at a different register from its northern European counterparts.
-The off-train excursions — the Alhambra in Granada, the Mezquita in Córdoba, the sherry bodegas of Jerez — provide a cultural density that no other European luxury train matches.
-Pricing starts from approximately €3,500 per person for the full six-night circuit — exceptional value for the duration and the quality of both the on-board and off-train experiences.
+A six-night circuit through Andalusia — Seville, Córdoba, Granada, Ronda, Jerez, Cádiz — in restored 1920s carriages with en-suite cabins, a dining car, a lounge, and the particular warmth of Spanish hospitality, which operates at a different register from its northern European counterparts.
+The off-train excursions — the Alhambra in Granada, the Mezquita in Córdoba, the sherry bodegas of Jerez — give it a cultural density no other European luxury train matches.
+Pricing starts from roughly €3,500 per person for the full six nights, exceptional value for the duration and the quality of both on-board and off-train experiences.

 Golden Eagle — the expedition train

-The Golden Eagle operates extended luxury train journeys across routes that no other operator covers — the Balkans (Budapest to Istanbul via Serbia and Bulgaria), Scandinavia (Stockholm to the Arctic Circle), and the Silk Road routes through Central Asia.
-These are not overnight services or day trips; they are multi-week rail expeditions with hotel-standard cabins, a dedicated restaurant car, and off-train excursions at each stop.
-Pricing starts from approximately £8,000 per person for a seven-day Balkan itinerary and rises to £25,000+ for the longest Silk Road crossings.
-For travellers who have done the VSOE and the Royal Scotsman and want rail travel that covers genuinely unfamiliar territory, the Golden Eagle is the next step.
+The Golden Eagle operates extended luxury rail journeys across routes no other operator covers — the Balkans (Budapest to Istanbul via Serbia and Bulgaria), Scandinavia and the Arctic Circle, and the Silk Road through Central Asia.
+These are not overnight services or day trips; they are multi-week expeditions with hotel-standard en-suite cabins, a dedicated restaurant car and off-train excursions at each stop.
+Pricing starts from roughly £8,000 per person for a seven-day Balkan itinerary and rises beyond £25,000 for the longest Silk Road crossings.
+For travellers who have done the VSOE and the Royal Scotsman and want rail that covers genuinely unfamiliar territory, the Golden Eagle is the next step.

 Northern Belle — the accessible introduction

-The Northern Belle is a Pullman-style day-trip service operating across the UK — typically from northern English cities to destinations like the Lake District, Edinburgh, York, and Bath.
-The carriages are restored with the Pullman aesthetic (polished wood, table lamps, white linen), a multi-course lunch is served en route, and the format provides a taste of luxury rail travel at approximately £300 per person for a day trip.
-It is not in the same category as the VSOE or Royal Scotsman — but for travellers who want to experience the format before committing to a multi-thousand-pound overnight service, the Northern Belle is the most accessible starting point in the UK.
+The Northern Belle is a Pullman-style day-trip service running across the UK — typically from northern English cities to the Lake District, Edinburgh, York, Bath and beyond.
+The carriages are restored in full Pullman style (polished wood, table lamps, white linen), a multi-course lunch is served en route, and the format gives you a taste of luxury rail at roughly £300 per person for a day.
+It is not in the VSOE or Royal Scotsman category — but for travellers who want to experience the format before committing to a multi-thousand-pound overnight, it is the most accessible starting point in the UK.

 Match your priorities to the right train